 - We will work alongside the specialist services involved with your child and they are welcome to visit Little Doves Christian Pre-School or speak to us on the telephone.
 Working closely with you and your child will enable us to build strong relationships and understanding and therefore supporting your child's needs better.
 We can also sign post ways of getting support through the local children's centres, for example, speech and language drop in sessions.

-- The Area SENCO aims to help Early Years settings, such as Little Doves Christian Pre-School to provide the best possible care and experiences for children with SEND.
+- The Inclusion Partner aims to help Early Years settings, such as Little Doves Christian Pre-School to provide the best possible care and experiences for children with SEND.
 They will support our pre-school SENCO and your child's key person by meeting the individual needs through:

 - offering home advice